 For all of you couples out there trying for a baby…did you know there are simple dietary changes you make, starting today, that can improve your chances of conception?
 These dietary changes promote hormone balance and energy levels, and protect egg and sperm health, while providing the necessary nutrients the body needs for healthy conception.

 1. Rather than eating 3 big meals a day, eat 5 smaller whole food meals a day.

 This will help sustain energy, stabilize blood sugar levels and ensure you are receiving adequate nutrients throughout the day.
 All of these are vital to ensuring healthy conception.

 Food is what fuels the body.
 The foods you choose to eat at each meal matter, especially when it comes to the health of your future child.
 Choose whole foods, from their most natural source possible.

-If you are not sure how to do this, begin by cutting portion size back on breakfast, lunch and dinner (except for the fruits and vegetable portions) and increase portion size during your typical snack times.
+If you are not sure how to do this, begin by cutting portion sizes back on breakfast, lunch and dinner (except for the fruits and vegetable portions) and increase portion sizes during your typical snack times.
 Make those snack times into a small meal.

 You will begin to feel a difference in energy levels in no time.
 For women, over the next month you will surely notice the difference in the quality of your menstrual cycle and moods.
 For men, stamina may greatly increase.

 This will help to regulate blood sugar levels, which is an essential part of hormone balance.
 There are a few rules to stick to here, in order to optimize energy levels, and to ensure you are packed full of important nutrients shown to support healthy fertility.

 Balance your carbohydrate intake with an equal amount of protein.
 This is a key element to stabilizing blood sugar levels.
 Make sure your carbohydrate intake consists of whole grains, or whole fruits and vegetables, rather than processed carbs like doughnuts, cereals, etc.